DerelictOrg/derelictorg.github.io/docs/packages/sdl2.md

 | 1.1.17                | n/a            | 2.0.0        | 1.0.x                | &#x2716;  |

 All new development happens on the master branch.
 Pull requests and issues reported on unsupported branches will be ignored.
 Only the 3.0.x series supports the static binding configuration.
 The 2.1.x series should be preferred only for compatibility with other Derelict packages that require DerelictUtil 2.0.x.

+!!! note
+    The satellite libraries are distributed separately from the main SDL packages and have their own versioning scheme.
+However, their APIs change very rarely, so they are excluded from the table above.
+The latest release of any of the satellite libraries should be compatible with any version of DerelictSDL2.

 [master]: https://github.com/DerelictOrg/DerelictSDL2/tree/master
 [3.0]: https://github.com/DerelictOrg/DerelictSDL2/tree/3.0